aspose-cells/Aspose-Cells-API-Tutorials/content/english/java/excel-import-export/export-excel-to-xml-java/_index.md

    Yes, you can customize the XML export format using Aspose.Cells' extensive APIs to meet your specific requirements.

 ### 5. Are there any licensing requirements for using Aspose.Cells for Java?
    Yes, you will need to obtain a valid license from Aspose to use the library in a production environment.
-Visit their official website for licensing details.
+Visit their website for licensing details.